aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to PS via .NET" h2=".NET API to Render MSG to PS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to PS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to PS.
+As a .NET developer, you may need to add MSG to PS conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that allows you to convert MSG file format to HTML.
+After that, you can use Aspose.Words for .NET to render HTML to PS.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and emails.
+Aspose.Email for .NET is a powerful API that allows you to read, write, and convert emails in various formats, including MSG.
+It also provides features for manipulating email attachments, message headers, and other email properties.

+Aspose.Words for .NET is a powerful API for creating, editing, and converting documents in various formats, including HTML.
+It provides features for manipulating document elements, such as paragraphs, tables, and images.
+It also provides features for converting documents from one format to another, such as HTML to PS.

+By using Aspose.Total for .NET, you can easily add MSG to PS conversion features to your applications.
+Aspose.Email for .NET allows you to convert MSG file format to HTML, and Aspose.Words for .NET allows you to render HTML to PS.
+With these powerful APIs, you can easily add MSG to PS conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}